-Part of the original public artwork plan, 12 coloured resin birds were originally designed to alight on top of the sea wall at the end of Victoria Road West, where they would be permanently fastened to take in the view.
+The Mythic Coast artwork trail in Cleveleys originally included 12 glass-look, resin Sea Swallows.
+As part of the original public artwork plan, these beautiful birds would alight on top of the sea wall at the end of Victoria Road West.
+There they would be permanently fastened, to take in the view.

-The 12 Sea Swallows were cast in three different patterns and the plan was for them to be sited in various places.
+Cast in three different shapes, they were to be sited in various places.

 The story of the Sea Swallow is brought to life through a public art trail which winds along the promenade from the Shipwreck Memorial, past the Sea Swallow and the Ogres Paddle, the Ogre on the beach and finally arriving at Mary’s Shell which sits on the sand.

 You can read about all of these pieces of public art, drawn from the book of the same name, in this section.

 This is the original design for the birds.

 A big thank you to Barbara and Nick Ward of The Bookmark book shop for finding and returning one of Cleveleys’ ‘Sea Swallows’ in September 2016.

 Barbara collects glass and was attracted to the red Sea Swallow which she found in the Red Cross charity shop in Cleveleys.
 She paid just £6.50 for the sculpture which had originally cost £1000 to make.
 Husband Nick recognised that it might be one of the resin Sea Swallows from the Mythic Coast Artwork trail on Cleveleys’ promenade.